Music Composition, Post-Baccalaureate Certificate

 - The application will also contain a portfolio of scores and recordings of original compositions (normally consisting of 3-5 works).

 |Jazz Arranging I|

 |Digital Music I|

 |Performance Studies (Secondary) (may be repeated)|

 |Total Credit Hours||12|

-Must be taken at UNCG, at least 6 at the 600 level; the coordinator of the Composition area will advise the certificate student in course selection.
+Must be taken at UNC Greensboro, at least 6 at the 600 level; the coordinator of the Composition area will advise the certificate student in course selection.

 Each certificate student must present a 30-minute recital of their original compositions.
 Degree-seeking students must include a member of the composition faculty on their doctoral advisory committee or master’s comprehensive exam committee.
 Testing conditions will follow those outlined in the Handbook for Graduate Study in Music for the student’s degree program.
 Students will be afforded two opportunities to pass the recital requirement.

 Graduate Music Handbook